About Early NYC

 Living and working in NYC, I saw this pattern repeatedly—along with a growing need for compassionate, high-quality services for neurodivergent children.
 At the same time, my background as a bilingual educator in Venezuela and my passion for working with neurodivergent children came together with clarity and purpose.

-Today, Early NYC provides Spanish sessions and SEIT services rooted in evidence-based practice, cultural understanding, and genuine human connection because children grow best when they feel understood, supported, and seen.
+Today, Early NYC provides ABA therapy, SEIT services, and Spanish sessions rooted in evidence-based practice, cultural understanding, and genuine human connection because children grow best when they feel understood, supported, and seen.